stanleyanthony/Cleaning-and-Analyzing-Data-with-SQL/README.md

 ```
 ### Data Source - Kaggle.com

-The data was downloaded from Kaggle and uploaded into the database autos ales.
+The data was downloaded from Kaggle and uploaded into the database autosales.

 ```SQL
 USE autosales;